Mike Rozier: Personal life

-Mike has been with his wife Rochelle, an attorney, for almost 20 years and married for more than 10 years.
-They reside in South Jersey and together they have one son, Michael Guy Pacheco Rozier.
+Mike has been married to his wife Rochelle, an attorney, since 2005.
+They reside in the Sicklerville section of Winslow Township, New Jersey and together they have one son, Michael Guy Pacheco Rozier.
 He has two other children, Amber and JaMichael Rozier, who reside in Houston, Texas.

 In 1996, he was shot in his hometown of Camden, New Jersey.

-Rozier, along with his wife and three other family members, appeared on the October 22, 2018 episode of Family Feud.
+Rozier, along with his wife and three other family members, appeared on the October 22, 2013 episode of Family Feud as the anchor to his team.

+Rozier was called one of the most stylish dressers in the history of the Heisman Trophy by SBNation.

+On April 9, 2024, Rozier was honored in his hometown of Camden, New Jersey, with a street dedication.
+Additionally, a sign was erected in the city proclaiming it the home of the renowned former Nebraska, USFL, and NFL running back.